justynapt/geneticimprovementofsoftware.github.io/index.md

 ![](./icse2019.jpg)

-We are pleased to announce the 6th Workshop on Genetic Improvement at the International Conference on Software Engineering (ICSE) 2019.
+We are pleased to announce the 6th Workshop on Genetic Improvement at the International Conference on Software Engineering ([ICSE](https://conf.researchr.org/home/icse-2019)) 2019, Montreal, Canada.
 We shall soon be accepting papers.
 Please check this web-page regularly for information regarding submitting your ground breaking genetic improvement research.

 Dates for your diary: